 An attack on the principal is a time, distance relationship.
-Moving the principal, driving or walking is managing time and distance.
+Moving the principal, driving, or walking is managing time and distance.
 If there is an attack on the principal (AOP), driving or walking, any delay in the decision-making process will equate to less time and distance.
-No matter what level of skill the practitioners possesses if there is not enough time and distance to use the skill, bad things will happen.
+No matter what level of skill the practitioner possesses, if there is not enough time and distance to use the skill, bad things will happen.

 An understanding of the basic principles of managing time and distance can be lifesaving knowledge.

 While driving, our frame of reference for measuring time and distance is attached to a speedometer, which supplies information in units of miles and hours – MPH.
 Whether you are driving (or walking), you do not have an hour or a mile to make decisions; in a vehicle emergency (accident or ambush), Miles Per Hour is an irrelevant unit of measurement.

 As mentioned above, any delay in the decision-making process adds exponentially to the level of difficulty needed to survive the AOP.
 In a vehicle, delays are not measured in seconds, but tenths of seconds.
 As an example; at 40 mph (58.8 Feet Per Second), in .2 seconds, the driver travels 11.76 feet, at 60 MPH (88.2 Feet Per Second) in .2 seconds the driver would travel 17.6 feet.

 Why two-tenths of a second?
 Because that is how much time it takes to blink your eyes.

 When you are driving 60 mph, literally in a blink of an eye, you are 17.6 feet closer to the problem; in half a second, you would be 44 feet closer and in a second 88 feet closer to the problem.

 Any training that can speed up the decision-making process – by as little as a blink of an eye dramatically increase the chances of surviving the emergency.